- DTP Success Team

 Geologic Time

-Geologic time is the timescale used by geologists to measure the history of Earth.
+Geologic time is the scale used by geologists to measure Earth's history.

 Structural Geology

-Structural geology is the study of the shape and orientation of rocks.
+Structural geology studies the shape and orientation of rocks and how they deform under pressure.

 Volcanoes and Volcanic Hazards